 Regardless of ‘if and when’ the bar is raised to Level 6, it can’t be a bad idea to keep in the habit of sitting exams and pushing forward, so I always advise our candidates to keep on going even if it’s at a snail’s pace.
 Increased knowledge can’t be a bad thing, and becoming Chartered or Certified is a great way to stand out from the crowd (who are currently at the now seemingly dull and boring Level 4).

 What titles can Level 6 lead to?

-To become a “Chartered Financial Planner” you must complete the CII’s Advanced Diploma in Financial Planning which is entirely exam based, and also satisfy the CII’s additional requirements.
+To become a “Chartered Financial Planner” you must complete the CII’s Advanced Diploma in Financial Planning and also satisfy the CII’s additional requirements.